mokripat/LOG8505E_Deliverable/report/report.md

 During the transformations of the metamodel, we ran into several problems with the provided ECORE to OML, which we first tried to repair ourselves but without success.
 Then after contacting Maged Elaasar - the author of the Ecore to OML adapter, it was able to create the metamodel in OML.
 However due to these problems after repairing the tool we had about two days to create some reasonable output.
-We ended up creating a description of the calculator instance, but due to Gradle :owlReason task errors we have been able to create SPARQL queries.
+We ended up creating a description of the calculator instance, but due to Gradle :owlReason task errors we have not been able to create SPARQL queries.
+Because of this we were very close but ultimately failed to reach our main goal.
 Our output can be seen in a [GitHub repository](https://github.com/mokripat/LOG8505E_Deliverable).